Jai2500/Z-Score-Loss/README.md

 # $\bar{\Delta}_Z$ : A novel loss for event classification in particle physics searches.

-## We will be releasing the code late December; apologies for the delay.
+We will be releasing the code late December; apologies for the delay.
+We provide below the highlights of the paper.

 # Loss function to optimise signal significance in particle physics